KRiZ-R/HA_AWSW_Wordclock/README.md

 ---

 ### Credits
-Idea by myself, most of the work is done by ChatGPT, created for the [AWSW WordClock](https://www.printables.com/model/768062-wordclock-16x16-2024/) community.
+Idea of this Intergration by myself, most of the work is done by ChatGPT, created for the [AWSW WordClock](https://www.printables.com/model/768062-wordclock-16x16-2024/) community.